Because kids still need to eat, learn, and stay safe when school’s out

 Georgia Public Broadcasting Education Resources

-• Summer of Discovery with GPB and PBS KIDS: All-new summer content and resources will keep kids learning and encourage exploration with their favorite PBS KIDS characters.
+- Summer of Adventure with GPB and PBS KIDS: All-new summer content and resources will keep kids learning and encourage exploration with their favorite PBS KIDS characters.
 PBS KIDS will air all-new specials and episodes and offer free digital learning activities, virtual screening events, and more.

-• Georgia Home Classroom: GPB, in partnership with GaDOE, offers instructional TV broadcasts aligned to Georgia’s state standards, along with a library of digital learning resources to support at-home summer learning.
+- Georgia Classroom: GPB, in partnership with GaDOE, offers instructional TV broadcasts aligned to Georgia’s state standards, along with a library of digital learning resources to support summer learning.

-• Getting Ready Guides and Videos for Grades K – 5: GPB, in partnership with GaDOE, is offering “Getting Ready” guides and videos to help parents of young learners in grades K – 5 keep the learning going over the summer and explore skills that will prepare a student for the school year ahead.
+- Getting Ready Guides and Videos for Kindergarten through Middle School: GPB, in partnership with GaDOE, is offering “Getting Ready” guides and videos to help parents of learners from kindergarten through middle school.
+Keep the learning going over the summer and explore skills that will prepare a student for the school year ahead.
 These resources are now available in English and Spanish.

 Georgia Public Library Service Resources

-• Summer Reading Programs: Summer reading programs at public libraries offer creative, fun, and free ways to build a love for reading.
+- Summer Reading Programs: Summer reading programs at public libraries offer creative, fun, and free ways to build a love for reading.
 Libraries offer prizes for meeting reading goals, in-person and online activities, and even opportunities to explore Georgia.
-This year’s theme is “All Together Now.”
+This year’s theme is “Adventure Begins at Your Library.”
 Programs typically take place from late May until early August.
 Check your local library for their dates.
 Many public libraries also serve as meal or snack sites for the USDA’s Summer Food Service Program, which makes free healthy meals and snacks available to young people in communities with high rates of poverty.
 Libraries bring in talented performers during summer programming, so be sure to check their schedule to take advantage of free puppet or magic shows, STEM activities, gardening, and even cooking demonstrations.

-• PINES Kids Catalog: Check out the special link on this catalog with titles that support the “All Together Now” theme this summer.
+- PINES Kids Catalog: Check out the special link on this catalog with titles that support the “Adventure Begins at Your Library” theme this summer.
 Other categories include ABC’s, counting, nutrition, shapes, colors, and much more.

-• Explore Georgia: Did you know your family can check out library passes for free admission or parking to places like the Georgia Aquarium, museums, Zoo Atlanta, state parks, and the Go Fish Education Center?
+- Explore Georgia: Did you know your family can check out Experience Passes for free admission or parking to places like the Georgia Aquarium, museums, Zoo Atlanta, state parks, and the Go Fish Education Center?
 Through partnerships with organizations across the state, Georgia’s public libraries provide families with educational and recreational opportunities to spend time together while saving money.

 Georgia Statewide Afterschool Network Resources